kuangzhou/kuangzhou.github.io/_pages/publications.md

 # 2017

 - **Kuang Zhou**, Arnaud Martin, and Quan Pan.
 Evidence combination for a large number of sources.
 International Conference on Information Fusion.
 IEEE, 2017:1-8.
 - Salma Ben Dhaou, **Kuang Zhou**, Mouloud Kharoune, Arnaud Martin, and Boutheina Ben Yaghlane.
-The Advantage of Evidential Attributes in Social Networks.
+The advantage of evidential attributes in social networks.
 In 20th International Conference on Information Fusion, IEEE, 2017: 991–998.

 # 2016